 Baseline End Date – A snapshot of the Estimated Start Date

 Actual Dates: Actual dates are the actual dates when the task was started and completed.
-They should be regularly updated to reflect task current status.
+They should ideally be updated when tasks are marked 100% complete.

 Actual Start Date – The actual date when the task was started

 Actual End Date – The actual date when the task was completed